-Hitting the gym or long runs outside in the Texas heat can seem no less than excruciating.
-So, maybe you can switch up your workout routine for the next few weeks!
+Hitting the gym or taking long runs outside in the Texas heat can seem no less than excruciating.
+So, maybe you can switch up your workout routine!
 What are some of these spine-friendly sports for the warmest months of the year?
 Try swimming, yoga, riding a bike, or hiking.
 Not only can these activities help beat the heat, but they can also help keep your chiropractor happy with your thoughtful, body-conscious choices!

 Chiropractor Approved Activities